Koreans in Mexico

 Korean immigration to Mexico began in 1905.
 The first Korean migrant workers settled in Yucatán, while more recent migrants from South Korea often choose Mexico City as their destination.
-According to the embassy, an estimated 11,800 Korean nationals live in Mexico, with thousands more Mexican nationals of full or partial Korean descent.
+According to an embassy estimate, as of 2011, approximately 11,800 Korean nationals live in Mexico, with thousands more Mexican nationals of full or partial Korean descent.

 Migration history

 Early 20th century

 In the late 19th century, social instability and natural disasters in Korea resulted in increasing emigration from the country.
 At first, emigrants chose nearby destinations such as Northeast China and the Russian Far East.
 By the early 20th century they began going farther afield, for example in 1902 to Hawaii.
 However, increasing Japanese influence on the Korean peninsula made this controversial: Japanese labor brokers were opposed to Koreans choosing Hawaii as their destination, believing this would interfere with Japanese migration there and they lobbied Japanese foreign minister Komura Jutarō to address the situation.
 Meanwhile, in Mexico, there was increasing interest in hiring workers from Asia to address labor shortages in the agricultural sector, but the Japanese government placed restrictions on the recruitment of labor migrants for Mexico due to the expectation of poor conditions and the Chinese government was also opposed due to previous experiences with poor treatment of Chinese workers in Peru.

 It was against this background that labor brokers began advertising in newspapers in the Korean port city of Incheon in 1904 for workers willing to go to Mexico to work on henequen plantations for four or five-year contracts.
 Working conditions proved to be harsh with workers being beaten or jailed for either not working or not producing the status quo.
 A total of more than one thousand were recruited and departed from port of Chemulpo, present (Jung District), Incheon on board a British cargo ship on 4 April 1905, despite efforts by the Korean government to block their departure.
 They arrived at the Mexican port of Salina Cruz, Oaxaca about a month later on 8 May 1905, from there taking trains to their final destination: Progreso, Yucatán.

 By the time their contracts ended, most had not even saved enough money to pay for the return voyage to Korea, despite earlier promises of high wages by recruiters, and furthermore saw little attraction in going back to their no-longer-independent homeland.
 Most thus settled in Mexico, either continuing to work on henequen plantations or moving to various cities in the country.
 Some made efforts at onward migration: a Korean American community organization in San Francisco tried to bring some of them to Hawaii, but to no avail.
 In 1921, after the collapsing demand for henequen fiber threatened their livelihoods, 288 Koreans set off for Cuba from the port of Campeche.
 About eight hundred of their descendants still live in Cuba.